ubc-systopia/parsb/README.md

 SlashBurn removes $k$ hubs per iteration from the graph,
 Where $k = pn$, $p=$`percent`, and $n$ is the number of vertices in the graph.
 ### `-t, --num-threads`
-How many threads to use for `parsb`.
+How many threads to use for parsb.
 The number of threads in all `omp` parallel regions are set using this parameter.
 e.g.
 ```c++